cuemacro/finmarketpy/README.md

 # Requirements

-PyThalesians has been tested on Windows 8 running Bloomberg terminal software.
+PyThalesians has been tested on Windows 8 & 10, running Bloomberg terminal software.
 Potentially, it could also work on the Bloomberg Server API (but I have not explicitly tested this).

 Major requirements
-* Python 3.4+
+* Required: Python 3.4+
-* pandas, matplotlib etc.
+* Required: pandas, matplotlib, numpy etc.
 * Recommended: Bloomberg Python Open API (use Python 3 version from https://github.com/filmackay/blpapi-py) or alternatively to access Bloomberg, the software also supports the old COM API
 * To use Bloomberg you will need to have a installed licence
-* Recommended: Plotly for funky interactive plots (https://github.com/plotly/python-api) and Cufflinks a nice Plotly wrapper when using Pandas dataframes(my fork of Jorge Santos project has been modified slightly for Python 3 https://github.com/thalesians/cufflinks)
+* Recommended: Plotly for funky interactive plots (https://github.com/plotly/python-api) and
+* Recommended: Cufflinks a nice Plotly wrapper when using Pandas dataframes(my fork of Jorge Santos project has been modified slightly for Python 3 https://github.com/thalesians/cufflinks)
+* Recommended: PyFolio for statistical analysis of trading strategy returns (https://github.com/quantopian/pyfolio/)

 # Installation